bitmovin/bitmovin-player-react-native/README.md

 import { usePlayer } from 'bitmovin-player-react-native';
 const player = usePlayer({
   playbackConfig: {
-    // Optionally isAutoplayEnabled: Specifies whether autoplay is enabled.
+    // Specifies whether the playback starts immediately after loading a source or not.
 Default is false.
     isAutoplayEnabled: true,
     // Optionally isMuted: Specifies if the player should start muted.
 Default is false.
     isMuted: true,